Aysal-Asfia/BigDataProject/Readme.md

 _<div align="center">Table 1.
 Classification measurements report</div>_

-We also recorded data processing time as well as training time of subjects.
-The results are shown in _Figure 2_.
+We also recorded data processing time as well as training time of subjects as is shown in _Figure 2_.

 ![](result/time.png)

 _<div align="center">Figure 2.
 Processing and training time with different input data size.</div>_

-As we can see, as our input data grow larger, it takes more times to train the model.
+As we can see, as input data grows larger, the runtime of the pipeline becomes longer.
 However, most of the time is training time with all subjects and time-steps used.

-To look closer at data processing phase, we used data collected by _collectl_ to monitor disk read/write operations.
+To look closer at data processing and training phases, we used data collected by _collectl_ to monitor disk read/write operations.
-Figure 3 shows the disk throughput when we trained our model using subject 3 data with 5 time-steps (TR1-5).
+Figure 3 shows the disk throughput when we ran our pipeline using subject 3 data with 5 time-steps (TR1-5).
 The top graph illustrates the amount of memory used and the bottom graphs shows the disk throughput during the task.

 ![](result/csi3/5steps/mem_prof.png)